How to Become an Author and Build a Successful Career

 “You get a ten-minute self-pity sob.
 Then I'm going to call you and I'd better hear those keys pounding.”

 Start looking for your people.
-You can find them at writing conferences, Facebook groups, in-person writing groups, and in the forums and virtual writing groups of the Story Craft Café.
+You can find them at writing conferences, Facebook groups, in-person writing groups, and in DabbleU Campus.

 Establish a Platform

 Your author platform is the online presence you create to connect with readers.
-This could be a website or blog, a social media presence, a YouTube channel, an email list, a podcast, a combination of a few of those, or all of the above.
+This could be a website or blog, a social media presence, a YouTube channel, a podcast, a combination of a few of those, or all of the above.
+It must include an email list.

-Stick with platforms you’re actually going to use consistently.
-If you know you don’t have time to write a novel and maintain a vlogging schedule, skip the vlog.
+Stick with strategies you're actually going to do consistently.
+If you know you don't have time to write a novel and maintain a vlogging schedule, skip the vlog.

-It may seem early in the process to start building your platform, but it’s actually the perfect time.
-Building an audience now gives you a big boost when the time comes to publish your novel.
+It may seem early in the process to start building your platform, but it's actually the perfect time.
+Building an audience now gives you a big boost when the time comes to publish your novel, as agents and publishers may look you up to get a sense of your influence and reach.
+If you've got a really big following, you can include those numbers in your query letter as a way to signal that there's already an audience eager to read your work.

 Prep Your Mindset